NOCTLJRNE/Komodo-Pokemon/README.md

 ![stage2](https://raw.githubusercontent.com/NOCTLJRNE/Komodo-Pokemon/dex/img/02-info.JPG)
 ---
+Toggle transfer
 ![stage3](https://raw.githubusercontent.com/NOCTLJRNE/Komodo-Pokemon/dex/img/03-transfer.JPG)
 ---
+Toggle ask/bid
 ![stage4](https://raw.githubusercontent.com/NOCTLJRNE/Komodo-Pokemon/dex/img/04-askbid.JPG)
 ---
-The marketplace tab shows existing order (by clicking on the REFRESH ORDERS button, the list of orders is not updated unless this button is clicked) and allow users to interact with it (buy/sell).
+The marketplace tab shows existing orders (by clicking on the REFRESH ORDERS button, the list of orders is not updated unless this button is clicked) and allow users to interact with it (buy/sell).
 After entering the number of Pokémon tokens that you wish to buy/sell & clicking the BUY/SELL button, you will be prompted to confirm your order and the app will return your txid.
 ![stage5](https://raw.githubusercontent.com/NOCTLJRNE/Komodo-Pokemon/dex/img/05-marketplace.JPG)
+---